 Learning objectives.
 Measurable outcomes that participants should accomplish upon completion of a learning activity.
-Learning objectives are useful to program developers in deciding appropriate instructional methods and allocating time to various subjects.
+Learning objectives are useful to program developers in deciding appropriate instructional strategies and allocating time to various subjects.

 Nano learning program.
-A tutorial program designed to permit a participant to learn a given subject in a 10-minute time frame through the use of electronic media (including technology applications and processes and computer-based or web-based technology) and without interaction with a real-time instructor.
+An asynchronous program of learning completed individually without the assistance or interaction of a real time instructor that is designed to permit a participant to learn a given subject in a minimum of 10 minutes and less than 20 minutes through the use of electronic media (including technology applications and processes and computer-based or webbased technology).
 A nano learning program differs from a self study program in that it is typically focused on a single learning objective and is not paper-based.
 A nano learning program is not a group program.
 Nano learning is not a substitute for comprehensive programs addressing complex issues.